Weather Conditions and Reports

 Percent Normal Accumulated Corn Heat Units (PDF 2 MB)

-Total Accumulated Corn Heat Units illustrates the total Corn Heat Units (CHU) for the growing season to date.
-More than 700 CHU have accumulated in the majority of the Southwest, Central, and Eastern regions since May 1.
+1. Total Accumulated Corn Heat Units illustrates the total accumulated Corn Heat Units (CHU) for the growing season to date.
+More than 2900 CHU have accumulated in the majority of the Southwest, Central, Interlake, and Eastern regions since May 1.

-Percent Normal Accumulated Corn Heat Units represents the variation of accumulated Corn Heat Units (CHU) from the historical record over a 30-year period.
-CHU accumulation is below normal for the season.
-The majority of agricultural regions of the province have accumulated less than 100% of CHU when compared to normal.
+2. Percent Normal Accumulated Corn Heat Units represents the variation of accumulated Corn Heat Units (CHU) from the historical record over a 30-year period.
+CHU accumulation is near or above normal for the season.
+The majority of agricultural regions in Manitoba have accumulated more than 110% of CHU when compared to normal.

 Region